Table of Contents

 - Similarly, in patients on ventilators with COPD, yoga practice decreased the number of days needed to transfer from bed to chair.

 Renal System Improvements

 Hatha Yoga is found to be a safe and effective adjuvant therapy in treating persons with Chronic Kidney Disease.
-It improves the renal functions and Quality Of Life in them.
-Moreover it reduces the need for dialysis.
-In End-Stage Renal Disease Patients, it considerably reduces the oxidative stress which shows therapeutic, preventive, and protective effects for them.
+It improves renal functions and Quality Of Life in them.
+Moreover, it reduces the need for dialysis.
+In End-Stage Renal Disease Patients, it considerably reduces oxidative stress which shows therapeutic, preventive, and protective effects for them.

 Reproductive System Benefits

 Many studies postulate that yoga triggers neurohormonal mechanisms that improve reproductive health.
 As a result, it can be beneficial in the prevention of infertility and male reproductive health.
 Also, it is found that it escalates female reproductive health during pregnancy.